MS Air Transport Management

 Particular consideration will be given to candidates who have completed internships in airline companies, airports, travel agencies or aeronautical manufacturing companies.

 Air transport companies need to fill a large number of specialized positions.
 However, only large companies (airlines, manufacturers, airports) are capable of recruiting a significant number of legal, financial and management specialists.
 In the case of medium-sized companies, a systemic understanding of the air transport sector is a necessary condition for achieving efficiency.
-A Specialized Master's degree in Air Transport Management is clearly a significant advantage for sector-specific activities such as the following: air transport marketing and market research, sales representative, network extension management, implementation of new aircraft, development of flight programmes, operational research, airport capacity analysis and development, management auditor, ground handling manager, etc.
+A Specialized Master's degree in Air Transport Management is clearly a significant advantage for sector-specific activities such as the following: air transport marketing and market research, sales representative, network extension management, implementation of new aircraft, development of flight programs, operational research, airport capacity analysis and development, management auditor, ground handling manager, etc.

 1st part: Theory (October to March)